Northern Thailand Hidden Gems: 2026 Guide

 One of my favorite rides in all of northern Thailand was a completely unplanned joy ride after visiting Pai Canyon, which led me straight to Mueang Paeng Hot Spring.
 I had no idea it was there, and stumbling upon it by chance was the perfect bonus to cap off an already amazing ride.
 Quiet, natural, and tucked away, it was exactly the kind of off-the-grid find that makes Pai worth it.
 This is why guides often list it among the hidden gems in Pai, and I can see why.

-So yes, Pai is a hotspot, but the essence is still there if you’re willing to explore a little further.
+So yes, Pai is a hot spot, but the essence is still there if you’re willing to explore a little further.
 Out in the valleys and along the valleys, it’s still heaven — the kind of place that makes you reset, forget the noise, and just enjoy the ride.
-No wonder so many travellers ask, “is Pai worth visiting?” — my answer is always yes, as long as you go beyond the main strip.
+No wonder so many travelers ask, “is Pai worth visiting?” — my answer is always yes, as long as you go beyond the main strip.

 Map of Pai’s hidden gems & scenic routes to Pai Canyon.